General questions about Liaison…

 Do you have positions that will allow me to work from home?

 Yes.
 In fact, it’s becoming more and more common among our clients to allow some portion of the work to be done from home.
 One of our major marcom teams works almost entirely remotely.
 If the description doesn’t specifically say it’s a telecommuting opportunity‚ then it’s most likely an onsite, “in-office” role.
 We’ll discuss it with you during the interview process.
+Of course, during the ongoing COVID-19 situation, many of our employees who would otherwise be onsite are working from home.
+We’ll still list those jobs with their relevant location.
+We tend to hire for the long-term, so however long this lasts, we’d expect to be your employer even longer!

 I’m from out of town.
 What are my chances?